Rema (musician): 2022–23: Rave & Roses and Ravage EP

 After releasing three EPs, Rema debuted his first album, Rave & Roses, on 25 March 2022, under Jonzing World.
 The album features 16 tracks, including collaborations with 6lack, Chris Brown, AJ Tracey, and Yseult.
 It charted 10 songs on the US Billboard Afrobeats Chart in its debut week.
 The single "Calm Down" gained international recognition, it reached number 3 on the Billboard Hot 100 after a remix with Selena Gomez, breaking multiple records.
 Rema received various awards, including the MTV Video Music Award for Best Afrobeats Video and the Billboard Music Award for Top Afrobeats Song and many other awards.
 On 7 November 2022, he was awarded for achieving 1 billion streams worldwide during his London concert.
 In February 2023, he won the Digital Artist of the Year award at the Soundcity MVP Awards held at the Eko Convention Centre in Lagos.
-In April 2023, he released Rave & Roses Ultra, which became the first African album to cross two billion streams on Spotify.
+In April 2023, he released the deluxe edition of Rave & Roses, titled Rave & Roses Ultra, which became the first African album to cross two billion streams on Spotify.
 On 26 October 2023, Rema released the Ravage EP, and on 30 October 2023, he performed at the Ballon d'Or ceremony held Theatre du Châtelet in Paris, France.

-2024: Second Studio Album; HEIS
+In 2025, Rema became the most-streamed Nigerian artist on YouTube, with his hits surpassing other major Afrobeats stars and his song “Calm Down” accumulating over one billion views, setting a new benchmark for Nigerian artists globally.

+2024: Heis

-On 11 July 2024, Rema released his second studio album titled HEIS.
-The title of the album is derived from the Greek word for "numeral 1".
-It represents Rema owning his title, the "Prince of Afrobeats".
-The album consists of 11 songs and features a darker, drum-driven sound compared to his debut album, Rave & Roses.
-Rema refers to this new style in his music as "afro-rave" which he describes as "[His] own perception of Afrobeats," he stated in an interview with HOT 97 in 2022.
+On 11 July 2024, Rema released his second studio album, Heis, through Mavin Records, Jonzing World, and Interscope Records.
+The title of the album is derived from the Greek word for "number one".
+The 11-track project features guest appearances from Shallipopi and Odumodublvck was preceded by the singles "Benin Boys" and "Hehehe", and adopts a darker, drum-driven sound compared to his debut album Rave & Roses.
+Rema refers to this new style of his music as "afro-rave" which he describes as "[his] own perception of Afrobeats," he stated in an interview with HOT 97 in 2022.
 The sound is a blend of genres ranging from Afrobeats, house, hip-hop, and dancehall.
-HEIS has more references to his native Edo culture and explores themes of cultural appreciation and self-assertion which garnered some negative attention from listeners who initially perceived it as demonic.
-Despite early criticisms, HEIS debuted at No. 2 on the Official Top 100 Albums chart, later reaching No. 1, and has been on the chart for 29 weeks with over 104 million streams.
-Additionally, the sophomore album received a Grammy nomination for Rema for Best Global Music Album which marked Rema's first Grammy nomination.
+Heis contains several references to his native Edo culture and addresses themes of cultural pride and self-assertion.
+Some listeners initially criticized aspects of its imagery and themes, interpreting them as demonic.
+Despite the early criticism, the album debuted at number two on the TurnTable Top 100 Albums chart, later reached number one, and remained on the chart for 29 weeks with more than 104 million streams.
+It also received a nomination for the Grammy Award for Best Global Music Album at the 67th Annual Grammy Awards, marking Rema's first Grammy nomination.